- About Us

 We are currently hiring registered veterinary technicians.
 Visit our employment page for more details.

 12/2/22: We will be closed on Monday, December 26, for Christmas as well as Monday, January 2, for New Year's Day.
 We will close early (at 12 pm) on Saturday, December 24, for Christmas Eve as well as Saturday, December 31, for New Year's Eve.
 Happy holidays!

 11/24/22: Keep your pets safe from the cold!

 We offer the following radiology services:

-As with radiographs, the veterinarian can use the ultrasound machine to see internal organs, and their consistency, that we wouldn't be able to see by just looking at your pet.
-Ultrasound doesn't use radiation; it uses high frequency sound (ultrasound) waves to create an image.
+As with radiographs, the veterinarian can use the ultrasound machine to see internal organs and their consistency that we wouldn't be able to see by just looking at your pet.
+Ultrasound doesn't use radiation, but rather it uses high frequency sound (ultrasound) waves to create an image.

 The machine is connected to a small probe that is held gently against your pet's skin.
 The probe sends out painless ultrasound waves that bounce off of organs and other structures in your pet's body and returns them to a sensor inside the ultrasound machine.
 The ultrasound equipment collects these reflected 'echoes' and uses them to generate images that are viewable on a screen.